azarbayejani/miseryconfusion.com/blog/2025-11-02-dont-let-cdj-3000-firmware-ruin-your-gig/index.md

 from what I understand, there are two ways to get yourself out of this DJ nightmare if it happens to you:

-1. Be prepared with Device Library Plus on your USB
+1. Be prepared with Device Library Plus on your USB (or ask to borrow someone's laptop)
 2. Carry around a copy of the CDJ-3000 v3.20 firmware (the last compatible version) so you can downgrade club equipment